ohld/django-telegram-bot/README.md

 ### HTTPS & Telegram bot webhook

 For Telegram bot API webhook usage you'll need a **https** which can be done using Letsencrypt dokku plugin.
 You will need to attach a domain to your Django app before and specify email (required by Letsencrypt).
+This will work only after a successfull deployment.

 ``` bash
 dokku domains:add dtb <YOURDOMAIN.COM>